I get it Belize, you LOVE to fish!

 I was offered the next turn to fish.
 I passed.

 The next guy steps up.
 After a few tries with no success, he tries to up the game by using conch bait.
-Right after he releases the bait into sea, a greedy seagull comes flying and eats the conch, only to get caught with the hook.
+Right after he releases the bait into the sea, a greedy seagull comes flying and eats the conch, only to get caught with the hook.

 As the poor bird tried to fly away, the guy stood there not knowing what to do.
 The bird kept trying to escape, flapping its wings even stronger, to the point of bleeding heavily.
 Blood started to sprinkle all over the boat and our bodies.

 One of the girls started screaming, “Kill it!
 Kill it!”, trying to put the bird out of its misery.

 “NO!
-Don’t you kill it!
+Don’t kill it!
 Cut the line and release it!”, I screamed back.

 After a few failed attempts to reel the bird back to the sailboat to get the hook out, they had nothing to do but to cut the line and let it fly… hurt.